open-contracts/protocol/PROTOCOL.md

 > "That's a bit sad.
 Any hope for an Open Contracts with a fully decentralized trust model in the future?"

 Yes!
-For example, if multi-party computation algorithms improve to the point that we can efficiently split the secret between, say, a permissionless group of 100 randomly selected notaries, then it would be enough to trust that just one of them keeps their secret.
+For example, if multi-party computation algorithms improve to the point that we can efficiently split the TLS secret between, say, a permissionless group of 100 randomly selected notaries, then it would be enough to trust that just one of them keeps their secret.
 If they can jointly perform the TLS handshake quickly enough, almost trustless web access for smart contracts would be possible.
 But to enable a platform that is as general-purpose, privacy preserving and developer friendly as Open Contracts is today, we also expect to need performant ZKPs for a whole Linux VM (Good News: we can already run [Linux on the EVM](https://github.com/cartesi/machine-solidity-step), and soon we'll get [ZK](https://blog.polygon.technology/polygon-zk-days-recap-polygon-zero-reveal-and-panel-talk-with-vitalik/)[Ps](https://zksync.io/zkevm/) of the EVM as well!).

 To get there, a lot more research will be needed.
 We believe the best way to incentivize this research is to finally start creating contracts which take in more than just price feeds and provide real utility to people.
 And for that, we need a platform that makes creating them easy.
+So let's dive into the details!

 # The Protocol

+The Open Contracts oracle protocol can be summarized by the following figure.
 The remaining document will dive into the technical details of the protocol.
-It can be summarized by the following figure:
+It can be summarized by the following figure, it's indiv

 ```ascii
              TLS-over-TLS